Brandmark/Primary

 3. Examination

-Examination of standard patent applications must be requested within five years from the filing date, or 2 months from the date that the Commissioner of Patents issues a direction to do so.
+Examination of standard patent applications must be requested within five years from the filing date, or two months from the date that the Commissioner of Patents issues a direction to do so.

 Applications are examined for: